 Citizens' perspective on street names

-In the German city of Warendorf, a Citizens' Jury is to consider the future procedure for naming streets.
-This was decided by the city council on 16 May 2024.
-The background to this is the naming of streets after people accused of supporting National Socialism.
+On 20 November 2024, a Citizens' Jury in the German city of Warendorf submitted its proposals for the future procedure for naming streets to the city council.
+The background to this is the naming of streets after people who are accused of supporting National Socialism.

-The Citizens' Jury is to develop recommendations on the following topics:
+The Citizens' Jury formulated recommendations on the following topics:

 1. basic guidelines for future street names